vipm-io/http-rest-client/README.md

 # HTTP REST Client for LabVIEW

 HTTP REST Client for LabVIEW, originally created by [JKI](https://jki.net), is a HTTP client library for connecting LabVIEW applications with RESTful web services.
-JKI HTTP REST Client provides a client implementation of HTTP protocol that is specifically designed for integrating LabVIEW applications with web services.
+HTTP REST Client provides a client implementation of HTTP protocol that is specifically designed for integrating LabVIEW applications with web services.
 REST Client augments the LabVIEW native implementation of HTTP by adding several features that make it better fit for connecting with RESTful web services than LabVIEW native HTTP client.